davidandradeduarte/gopl/NOTES.md

 `%` indicates an adverb (formatting)
 `#` tells `Printf` to print the a leading identifier of the value's type (e.g `0x` for hexadecimal) `%08b` prints in binary format with 8 bits

+`range` performs utf8 decoding implicitly.
+This means we can iterate through runes (who can occupy more than one byte for non-ASCII) without the hassle to know how many bytes a rune has.

 ## Questions

 *Q1: Why do we need the `make` command to create a map?
 Why can't we just declare it as a slice e.g `x := []string{}`.
 Same thing goes for channels or any other data structure that needs to use `make` to be initialized.*